Vincent-gv/Projet7-Bilemo/README.md

 * The documentation is available at the root of the project with public access.

-* You can test online with credentials above: or https://bilemo.vincent-dev.com/
+* You can test online with credentials above: https://bilemo.vincent-dev.com/

 ## Developed with